 It did not take long for Jackie to venture into the cinema world where she played the lead roles in Mexican films: “El Güero Estrada,” “La Paloma y el Gavilán,” “Cuatro Meses de Libertad,” and “Clave Secreta,” among others.

 Hollywood followed.
 She has starred in several independent films, including “The Price of the American Dream,” which she also directed, and co-wrote, “After Words” with Marcia Gay Harden, “Perfect Assassins” with Robert Patrick, “Miss Castaway” with Michael Jackson and many others.
-On TV she has acted on “Bosch” for Amazon, “Torchwood” for Starz/BBC’s,“ER” for NBC, “The District” for CBS & several shows for the Discovery Channel and TLC.
+On TV she has acted on “Black Monday” for Showtime, “Bosch” for Amazon, “Torchwood” for Starz/BBC’s,“ER” for NBC, “The District” for CBS & several shows for the Discovery Channel and TLC.
 She has also loaned her voice to “Grand Theft Auto 5”, the highest selling video game in history.
 She has also hosted and produced the radio show “Revelaciones Proféticas” (Prophetic Revelations).
+Her latest film is “Domino: Battle of the Bones” and is expected to be released in theaters by the end of 2020.